-Its inherent high frequency purifies the aura of any negative energy or attachments, and creates a protective shield of Light around the body, allowing one to remain clear and centred while opening to spiritual direction.
-Amethyst stimulates the Third Eye, Crown and Etheric Chakras enhancing cognitive perception as well as accelerating the development of intuitive and psychic ability.
-It initiates wisdom and greater understanding, and is a stone of comfort for those grieving the loss of a loved one.
+Its inherent high frequency purifies the aura of any negative energy or attachments, and creates a protective shield of Light around the body, allowing one to remain clear and centered while opening to spiritual direction.
+Amethyst stimulates the Third Eye, Crown, and Etheric Chakras enhancing cognitive perception as well as accelerating the development of intuitive and psychic ability.
+It initiates wisdom and greater understanding and is a stone of comfort for those grieving the loss of a loved one.

 Amethyst is a wonderful talisman for use in the creative arts, especially in deeper shades It is often used as the Artist’s Stone, the Composer’s Stone, the Inventor’s, Poet’s and Painter’s Stones.

 Called the “All-healer,” Amethyst is one of the most effective crystals for Healing.